elliotlarson/dev-notes/ruby-rails-auth-notes.md

 ## Devise Additions

-Devise adds a method to get the warden object out of the request environment:
+Devise adds a method to get the warden object out of the request environment in the controller:

 ```ruby
 def warden